WyattSP/Repository-Petryshen-2023-Spatial-Distribution-of-Selenium-and-other-Potentially-Toxic-Elements/README.md

  * Table 1 data can be retrieved from the 'Summary Statistics No Site 11' sheet in Petryshen_2023_Moss_Data.xlsx
  * Table 2 data can be retrieved by running line 19, 26, and 29 in 'Code - Generalized Additive Models.R'
  * Table 3 data can be retrieved from the 'Pearson Correlation Coefficient' sheet in Petryshen_2023_Moss_Data.xlsx
- * Figure 1 was completed in QGIS
+ * Figure 1 was completed in QGIS; Wind rose was created using Wind Rose.py
  * Figure 2 run 'Code - Map Plot.R' following full analysis of data
  * Figure 3 run lines 75-220 following creation of the GAMs in 'Code - Generalized Additive Models.R'
  * Figure 4 run lines 37-103 following calculations in 'Code - Element Correlations.R'